 The sum total of sin isn't proportional to days in the tomb, as though Hades was a punishment.
 Jesus experienced the wrath of God on the cross, not after his death.

 As for eternal separation, if that means "infinite," this fellow might have a good point.
-I don't actually see it that way, and I try to address this in the chapters on hell and judgment in my new book.
-One reason I reject the traditional view is the imbalance -- the intrinsic injustice -- of infinite penalty for sub-infinite wrongdoing.
+I don't actually see it that way, and I try to address this in the chapters on hell and judgment in my book Heaven & Hell.
+One reason I reject the traditional view is the imbalance -- the intrinsic injustice—of infinite penalty for sub-infinite wrongdoing.